fidelisrafael/ajax-long-polling-chat/README.md

 This chat works keeping a **single** connection open between `client` and `server` ,  this connection will be the responsible to detect any replies from server , and when it occurs, the connection is closed, and a new  `HTTP request` is opened to keep watching the server again.

 This app runs over a **very** simple *framework* , or a kind of , that i've developed for this app. *(It just do basic URL matches, controllers logic and views rendering)*
+No jQuery dependency for `XHR` requests and DOM updates.

 ----
 ### Setup